 - Under ‘Institution’, enter De Montfort University and click Continue

 - Enter your p-number and your usual single sign-on password

 - You can share your HEAR with prospective employers and other institutions.
 See ‘Sharing my documents’ in the Digitary FAQ.

 If you have any questions, please email HEAR@dmu.ac.uk.

 Digital badges are graphical representations of an accomplishment and are often used in educational settings to articulate and recognise learning, course completion and competency.

 DMU Global will be using the Open Badge Standard to recognise activities, experiences and learning.
 The existing and universally recognised standard ensures that your digital badge can be verified and shared across different platforms in a transparent way.
 You can read more about Open Badges here.

-We are piloting the use of digital badges to recognise intercultural learning from January 2021, with a view to expanding the issuing of badges to other international experiences in the future.
-Students that complete the following DMU Global activities will receive an Intercultural Awareness Digital Badge:
+We have been using digital badges to recognise language and cultural experiences since January 2021.
+Students that complete the following DMU Global activities will receive a DMU Global digital badge: Intercultural Awareness Digital Badge:

 Why are digital badges useful?

 Digital badges help maximise the value of your curricular and co-curricular experiences, offering a clear and verifiable way to communicate your ‘career-ready’ skills to employers.
 They also…